-(10%).6 These estimates have been cited broadly in the international public health community and used in many relative contribution of determinants of health on overall health outcomes is essential for informing public health policies and interventions across contexts that health is a product of multiple factors that interact in dynamic ways.
+Furthermore, additional complexities exist in relation to the use of a numerical estimate of the effect of determinants of health on health.
+Nonetheless, a more nuanced understanding of the determinants of health acknowledges relative contribution of determinants of health on overall health outcomes is essential for informing public health policies and interventions across diverse populations and contexts that health is a product of multiple factors that interact in dynamic ways.
 An intersectional approach considers the interaction between various social identities and their associated determinants.
 It highlights the need to address the interconnected nature of social inequalities to achieve meaningful improvements in public health and health equity.
 This perspective challenges the idea of partitioning health outcomes and attributing them to a single determinant.